Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/literacy-and-upgrading/content.md

 </summary>

 #### What:
 - Personal Support Worker Certificate Program (PSW) full-time and part-time programs (Kitchener & Cambridge)
 - Culinary Arts Training Program (Kitchener only)
 - Hairstyling & Barber Training Program (Kitchener only)
-- All programs offer in-class instruction, experiential hands-on learning, secondary school elective credits and have minimum 220-hour work placements (315 hours for PSW)
+- All programs offer in-class instruction, experiential hands-on learning, secondary school elective credits and have minimum 220-hour work placements
-- Tuition is paid by Ministry of Education funding, additional materials fees apply ($1,300/yr) \*Fees subject to change\*
+- Tuition is paid by Ministry of Education funding, additional materials fees may apply ($1,300/yr) \*Fees subject to change\* Materials fee waived for PSW until at least March 2022

 `If schools must close due to public health orders, Core Essentials will continue to be offered through at-home learning with instructor support.
 Access to a personal computer is an asset.`